-In a report by the World Health Organization, it was found that intake levels of magnesium are varied in people all over the world, and that less than 60 percent of adult men and women in the U.S. met the “Adequate Intake” (AI) values for magnesium.
-Frankly, we also aren’t getting as much in our diets thanks to water filtering and decreased minerals in the soil because of pesticide use and over-farming.
+In a report by the World Health Organization, it was found that less than 60 percent of adult men and women in the U.S. met the “Adequate Intake” (AI) values for magnesium.
+(1)

-Therefore, while it’s also found in unfiltered drinking water, it’s key to consume magnesium-rich foods like dairy products, vegetables, grain, fruit and nuts.
-And another key way of getting more magnesium in your body?
-Magnesium oil.
+That’s why it’s key to consume magnesium-rich foods like dairy products, vegetables, grain, fruit and nuts.
+And it’s a good idea to start using another key source of magnesium —magnesium oil.

 Despite its name, magnesium oil is not actually an oil at all.
 The name originated because of the oily texture when magnesium chloride flakes are mixed with water.
 There are many forms of the oil available for purchase online that feature various dosages and added minerals, but it’s also very easy to make at home.

-Ancient people these so-called ancient minerals for topical and transdermal therapies for centuries, with little knowledge of the science behind the process.
+Ancient people have used these so-called ancient minerals for topical and transdermal therapies for centuries, with little knowledge of the science behind the process.
 These included mineral baths, herbal compresses, mud packs, and steam and sweat lodges.
+(2)

 We know now how beneficial transdermal therapies can be in healing and wellness.
 In this case, transdermal application of magnesium helps to prevent side effects and can work more quickly and effectively.